 7. Sylpheed- Email Program

-Sylpheed is a free and open-source, simple, a lightweight email client for all the major OS including Linux, Windows, macOS and Unix-like operating systems.
+Sylpheed is a free and open-source, simple, lightweight email client for all the major OS, including Linux, Windows, macOS, and Unix-like operating systems.
 This Linux email client is suitable for both new and power users.
-It provides an intuitive user interface and designed for the keyboard-oriented task.
+It provides an intuitive user interface and is designed for the keyboard-oriented task.